2020–2022 Malaysian political crisis: Parliament

-The Deputy Works Minister Shahruddin Md Salleh of Bersatu resigned from his ministerial position on 4 June, calling his decision to join the Perikatan Nasional government "incorrect" and adding that he should have considered his constituents who "voted for Pakatan Harapan" in 2018.
-On 19 July, his Bersatu membership was terminated because he issued a notice to change the position of his seat in the Dewan Rakyat from the government bloc to the opposition bloc.
+The Deputy Works Minister Shahruddin Md Salleh of BERSATU resigned from his ministerial position on 4 June, calling his decision to join the Perikatan Nasional government "incorrect" and adding that he should have considered his constituents who "voted for Pakatan Harapan" in 2018.
+On 19 July, his BERSATU membership was terminated because he issued a notice to change the position of his seat in the Dewan Rakyat from the government bloc to the opposition bloc.

 On 5 June, Member of Parliament (MP) for Lubok Antu, Jugah Muyang resigned from the PKR, a component party of the Pakatan Harapan (PH) opposition coalition, and pledged support for the ruling Perikatan Nasional (PN) coalition.
 Therefore, the number of the Opposition MPs dropped from 109 to 108.
-The next day, Jugah went to the Seri Perdana, the official residence of the prime minister to hand over his support letter to Muhyiddin.
-On the other hand, an Independent MP, Syed Abu Husin Hafiz, MP for Bukit Gantang was also there to hand over the application form to join and support the Bersatu.
-Also present were Bersatu MPs Senior Minister for Economy and Minister of International Trade and Industry, Azmin Ali and Deputy Minister of Energy and Natural Resources Ali Biju.
+The next day, Jugah and Independent MP, Syed Abu Husin Hafiz, MP for Bukit Gantang visited Seri Perdana, the official residence of the prime minister to hand over their support letters to Muhyiddin, with Syed joining BERSATU as well.
+Also present were BERSATU MPs Senior Minister for Economy and Minister of International Trade and Industry, Azmin Ali and Deputy Minister of Energy and Natural Resources Ali Biju.
 It was also reported that Jugah was convinced by Azmin to support the ruling PN coalition to empower its administration.

-On 2 November 2020, Maszlee Malik left PEJUANG and became independent in support for Pakatan Harapan.
-His decision left the PEJUANG based on factual findings through field studies and detailed surveys of the aspirations and wishes of the majority of the people.
+On 2 November 2020, Maszlee Malik left PEJUANG and became an independent in support for Pakatan Harapan.
+His decision to leave PEJUANG was based on factual findings through field studies and detailed surveys of the aspirations and wishes of the majority of the people.
 Later, he officially became a member of Parti Keadilan Rakyat (PKR) party.

-On 30 October 2021, Mohammadin Ketapi left WARISAN and became independent in support for GRS Later, he officially became a member of Malaysian United Indigenous Party (Bersatu) party on 26 November 2021.
+On 30 October 2021, Mohammadin Ketapi left WARISAN and became an independent in support for GRS Later, he officially became a member of Malaysian United Indigenous Party (BERSATU) party on 26 November 2021.

-On 8 January 2022, Larry Sng elected president of PBM and Steven Choong become PBM senior vice-presidents I.
+On 8 January 2022, Larry Sng was elected president of PBM and Steven Choong became PBM senior vice-president.

 On 14 March 2022, Khairuddin Razali left PAS.
 He declined to disclose the reasons for his stance, other than insisting that he would be an Independent Member of Parliament.
-On 20 March 2022, Khairuddin firm in his stand and insisted that he would not join UMNO following his recent exit from PAS.
+On 20 March 2022, Khairuddin was firm in his stand and insisted that he would not join UMNO following his recent exit from PAS.

 On 30 March 2022, Masir Kujat quit PSB.
 He said the decision to leave PSB was made after holding discussions with grassroots supporters in his constituency as well as several other factors such as the country's political instability which affected the well-being of the people.
-He now gives his full support to the leadership of the Prime Minister, Ismail Sabri Yaakob.
+He pledged his full support to the leadership of the then prime minister, Ismail Sabri Yaakob.

-On 26 May 2022, Zuraida Kamaruddin quit Bersatu to join PBM.
-She will meeting with Prime Minister Ismail Sabri Yaakob soon to discuss her resignation from the Cabinet and would continue supporting Ismail's government, in line with PBM's stand.
+On 26 May 2022, Zuraida Kamaruddin quit BERSATU to join PBM.
+She met with Prime Minister Ismail Sabri Yaakob to discuss her resignation from the Cabinet and continued supporting Ismail's government, in line with PBM's stand.